-Nadine Silverman has been a lawyer with the Immigration Law Division of the Department of Justice for the Federal Government from 2009-2021.
-She is currently working in the Public Safety Defense Immigration Portfolio of the Department of Justice.
-Nadine has represented the Minister of Immigration, Refugees and Citizenship Canada and the Minister of Public Safety on a variety of applications before the Federal Court and the Federal Court of Appeal, and Ontario Courts.
-Nadine has taught several courses in the Immigration Consultant Certificate of Achievement Program at Humber College.
+Nadine Silverman is counsel with the Immigration Law Division of the Department of Justice for the Federal Government.
+Since starting there in 2009, Nadine has represented the Minister of Immigration, Refugees and Citizenship Canada and the Minister of Public Safety on a variety of applications before the Federal Court and the Federal Court of Appeal, and Ontario Courts.
+Nadine previously taught several courses in the Immigration Consultant Certificate of Achievement Program at Humber College.

 Nadine also volunteers as a mentor for JVS Toronto, assisting lawyers who have immigrated to Canada in preparing for the legal workforce.